Connect with others who understand.

 Epilepsy – An Overview

-Medically reviewed by Evelyn O. Berman, M.D.
+Medically reviewed by Federica Polidoro, M.D.

 Epilepsy is not one single condition.
 Rather, it is defined as a spectrum of disorders that involve abnormal activity within the brain.
 “Epilepsy” means the same thing as the term “seizure disorders.”
 In epilepsy, abnormal brain waves disturb electrical activity, leading to seizures.
 Symptoms of epileptic seizures include having unusual sensations or emotions, behaving in unusual ways, or experiencing convulsions or loss of consciousness.
 Brain damage, illness, and irregular brain development can all cause abnormal brain waves that lead to seizures.

 Some forms of epilepsy last for a limited time, although the condition is often lifelong.
-Although there is no cure currently for epilepsy, there are many treatments available for the condition.
+Although there is currently no cure for epilepsy, there are many treatments available for the condition.
 About 70 percent of people with seizures can control them with proper diagnosis and use of medication.

 There are many different types of seizures, and some people with epilepsy will experience more than one type.
 Some examples of seizure types include: